-This package has a file
+This package has a file name similar to

 and utilizes MSIs to automatically install MySQL server and

 other products.
-It will download and apply updates to itself,
+MySQL Installer will download and apply updates to itself,

 and for each of the installed products.
 It also configures the

-MySQL Installer operates on all MySQL supported versions of Windows (see http://www.mysql.com/support/supportedplatforms/database.html).
+MySQL Installer operates on all MySQL supported versions of Windows (see https://www.mysql.com/support/supportedplatforms/database.html).

-Because MySQL Installer is not a native component of Microsoft Windows and depends on .NET, it will not work on minimal installation options like the "Server Core" version of Windows Server 2008.
+Because MySQL Installer is not a native component of Microsoft Windows and depends on .NET, it will not work on minimal installation options like the Server Core version of Windows Server.

-For instructions on installing MySQL using MySQL Installer, see Section 1.3, “Installing MySQL on Microsoft Windows Using MySQL Installer”.
+For instructions on how to install MySQL using MySQL Installer, see Section 1.3, “MySQL Installer for Windows”.

-These archives are split into two
+noinstall ZIP archives are split into two

-separate Zip files.
+separate compressed files.
 The main package is named

 for 64-bit and

 for 32-bit.
-This contains the components needed to use MySQL
+This contains the components needed to use MySQL on

-on your system.
+your system.
 The optional MySQL test suite, MySQL benchmark

-suite, and debugging binaries/information components are in a
+suite, and debugging binaries/information components (including

 for 64-bit and